5 Practical suggestions on how to choose a PowerPoint-to-Flash converter

-So far, people know why they would ever need to convert a PowerPoint presentation into a Flash file.
-MasternewMedia gives 12 main advantages of converting a PowerPoint presentation to Flash.
+These days, people know why they need to convert PowerPoint presentations into Flash files.
+MasternewMedia lists the 12 main advantages of converting a PowerPoint presentation to Flash.

 You should pay attention to the following key points when choosing a PowerPoint to Flash tool: